LiuShuoJiang/algorithm-notes/Graph_and_Search/07_Tree_Basics/README.md

 h+1\leqslant n\leqslant 2^{h+1}-1
 $$

-### Internal Nodes VS Internal Nodes in Binary Tree
+### Internal Nodes VS External Nodes in Binary Tree

 In a binary tree, there's a specific relationship between the number of nodes with degree 0 (leaf nodes) and the number of nodes with degree 2 (internal nodes with two children).
 This relationship is: